The Pro-Life Movement Does Not Want To End Abortion

 If you are pro-life, these facts should make you sick.
 What has the anti-abortion movement done to combat these atrocities?
 Why have there been so many children murdered in the United States over the past five decades?

 The pro-life movement has spent its time, effort, and considerable financial resources to push for legislative restrictions on abortion.
 The United States is rich with anti-abortion organizations.
 Who are these organizations and what are their goals?

 National Right to Life

-National Right to Life is the oldest “pro-life” organization.
+The National Right to Life Movement is one of the oldest anti-abortion groups.
 Founded in 1968, they have affiliates in every state and boast more than 3,000 local chapters across the country.
 Their website reports that they are pushing for a plethora of incremental legislation.